rails/rails/guides/source/action_mailer_basics.md

 create    test/mailers/user_mailer_test.rb
 ```

-So we got the mailer, the views, and the tests.
+A mailer, a views subdirectory, and tests were created.

 #### Edit the Mailer